SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 - Talking just about the core library here, but our discussion and choices will shape sponsored package documentation
 - Documentation issues:
     - No updates to the user guide since sunpy 1.0
-    - Exmaples are scattered and hard to find, no way to search just the examples.
+    - Examples are scattered and hard to find, no way to search just the examples.
     - Gallery has a mix of examples and tutorials
     - See slides (link above) for more issues
 - Django **put link here** https://developer.mozilla.org/en-US/docs/Learn is an example of good documentation structure - they have a page about how the documentation is structured itself, and which bit you should go to depending on what you're looking for.